-PIGS is a software/hardware/percussive framework designed for fluid, multi-layered, visual performance.
-It uses silent percussion to create expressive, improvised cinematic performance.
-It aims to make live visuals more intuitive and expressive for the performer and more engaging for the audience.
+PIGS is a software/hardware/percussive framework designed for multi-layered, visual performance.
+It uses silent percussion to create improvised cinematic performance.
+It aims to make live visuals more intuitive and fluid, while making the human aspect of visual performance more relatable for audiences.

 PIGS is a performable instrument.
-It’s useful for improvising visuals with musicians in live performance — but it’s not limited to that.
+It’s especially useful for improvising visuals with musicians in live performance, although it’s not limited to that.
 It focuses on developing an approach to visuals that are not bound to traditions of rectangular frames and “movie” structures — and on developing performable instruments rather than controllable software.

-Current PIGS performance interfaces include iPads, Leap Motion controller, and silent MIDI drums.
-Real-time gestures are drawn on the iPads and Leap Motion, and can then replayed with variations by striking the MIDI drums.
-(This in some ways resembles how traditional drums work – each strike of the same drum or cymbal generates roughly the same pitch, but may vary in loudness, choking, etc.) The PIGS system allows for an assortment of variations from the original gesture in both duration and form with each drum stroke.
+Current PIGS performance interfaces include iPads, Leap Motion controller, and quiet MIDI drums.
+Strokes are scribbled using the iPads and Leap Motion and can then replayed with variations by striking the MIDI drums.
+(This in some ways resembles how traditional drums work – each strike of the same drum or cymbal generates roughly the same pitch, but may vary in loudness, choking, etc.) The PIGS system allows for an assortment of variations from the original scribble in both duration and form with each drum stroke.
 The performer may also use this functionality to create theme and variations or looping structures.
 Individual drums/video layers may also be set to auto-loop, allowing the performer to improvise on the other drums/layers against the rhythms of the looping background layers.

-While PIGS uses musical instruments and strategies as general models for thinking about performativity and temporal structures, care is taken not to attempt to simply translate musical approaches to visual ones: PIGS is designed from the ground up for visual performance.
+While PIGS uses musical instruments and strategies as general models for thinking about performativity and temporal structures, care is taken not to attempt to simply translate musical approaches to visual ones.
 Rather than approaching audiovisual integration as a matter of synchronization of sound and image, the idea is to create an instrument that is performable as a part in a duet or ensemble (analogous to the way various instruments in an ensemble play different musical parts even though they are performing the same piece.)
-Likewise, while twentieth-century gesture and drawing-based abstract animators like Len Lye and Walter Ruttmann are progenitors, PIGS is interested in combining abstract drawing with live action, and in integrating contemporary visual influences from cell phone videos and YouTube to CGI, concert light shows and holographs.
+Likewise, while twentieth-century gesture and drawing-based abstract animators like Len Lye and Walter Ruttmann are progenitors, PIGS combines abstract drawing with live action, and it integrates contemporary visual influences from cell phone videos and YouTube, CGI, concert light shows and holographs.

 Percussive Image Gestural System (PIGS) is created by Amy Alexander.
-Software is written by Amy Alexander and Curt Miller with contributions by Wojciech Kosma.
+Software development by Amy Alexander and Curt Miller with contributions by Wojciech Kosma.

 Audio software: Curt Miller